-The two central aspects of the book are, one a presentation of the matters related to sex, which has become a taboo for the self proclaimed custodians of Hinduism.
-One knows the great creations like Khajuraho and Konark and the depiction of matters related to sex, that’s how it was looked at as and that’s how it prevails in society, before the Victorian prudishness took over.
+The two central aspects of the book are one a presentation of the matters related to sex, which has become a taboo for the self-proclaimed custodians of Hinduism.
+One knows the great creations like Khajuraho and Konark and the depiction of matters related to sex, that’s how it was looked at as and that’s how it prevails in society before Victorian prudishness took over.
 One recalls the classic of Kalidas; ‘Kumar Sambhav’, canto 8, which gives the erotic episode of Shankar and Parvati.
-And same way Adi Shankaracharya’s, Saundarya Lahiri, which gives graphic descriptions of the goddess, sholaka 78-79 being two examples.
+And the same way Adi Shankaracharya’s, Saundarya Lahiri, which gives graphic descriptions of the goddess, shloka 78-79 being two examples.

 As far as the attack on Doniger’s book is concerned it is part of the long sequence of the agenda of SBAS and the other RSS affiliates like VHP, Bajrang Dal etc, who became more assertive after the decade of 1980s.
 This is also the period when the touchiness about religious sensibilities and suppression of the freedom of expression became a phenomenon of a regular occurrence.
 It is interesting to note that the paintings of M.F.
 Husain drawn in the decades of 1960s and 1970s came under attack much later, during the 1980s with the rise of the aggressive presence of politics, which began around the Ram Temple issue.